 But I don’t know that, which is why only having a “superior sustained turn rate” as my decision-making criteria for how to fight BFM is not only foolish, but also probably going to cost me my life, shortly after passing that MiG-21 for the first and only time.

 I hope this helps clear up why I answered the way I did, and why answering in ultimatums is very difficult to accept in something as fluid and unforgiving as BFM.
-But if we ever meet at the merge in DCS, I highly recommend the blow through…you’ll definitely win every time! 😎
+But if we ever meet at the merge in 1) Decompression Sickness.
+A condition arising from dissolved gases coming out of solution into bubbles inside the body due to depressurization.
+2) Digital Combat Simulator.
+A digital battlefield game offering authentic and realistic simulation of military aircraft, tanks, ground vehicles and ships., I highly recommend the blow through…you’ll definitely win every time! 😎

 *Disclaimer – This musing is exclusively for non-thrust vectoring aircraft; thrust-vectoring capable aircraft, utilizing thrust-vectoring capabilities, do not fly with the same set of assumptions with respect to turn radius because their thrust is not aerodynamically oriented out the tail of the aircraft at all times.